-My Planner, powered by Stellic, is a new online degree planning tool available for undergraduate students starting in Autumn 2019.
-This interactive platform allows students to plan their schedules for future quarters, see how they are progressing in their degree and majors, and explore how different majors and minors would fit into their four-year plan.
+My Planner, powered by Stellic, is a online degree planning tool for undergraduate students This interactive platform allows students to plan their schedules for future quarters, see how they are progressing in their degree and majors, and explore how different majors and minors would fit into their four-year plan.
 It is intended for planning purposes only and does not replace any existing processes for meeting with advisers or registering for courses.
 To log in, go to my.UChicago.edu and look for "My Planner" in the sidebar.

 Frequently Asked Questions and Helpful Tips

 - Print a summary of your degree audit/planner by exporting it to a PDF by clicking the printer icon in the upper-right corner of the degree progress page.

 - Hover over the icons next to requirement lines to see an explanation of what that symbol means.

 - Switch from "Planned" view to "Official" view to see what is considered your official degree audit.

 - Ability to determine which major or minor fit into degree plan according to coursework taken and remaining number of courses left before graduation.

 - Ability to plan for more than three majors.

 - Ability to make and save multiple versions of a plan.